Palmer can’t wait to get started for Crawley

 Crawley begin their league campaign with a trip to Gloucestershire as they come up against Cheltenham Town.

-The ex-Bradford man felt that the Robins will pose a stiff opening day test.
+The ex-Lincoln City man felt that the Robins will pose a stiff opening day test.

 He said: “It would be nice (to win) but it’s not the be all and end all.